netgroup/Mantoo-scripts-and-readme/OSHI-VM-README.txt

 *** RDCL 3D
 RDCL 3D (Design Deploy & Direct) a web GUI to design and control SDN and NFV services and experiments

+*** rdcl-agents
+A set of agents that can be used in the RDCL 3D framework to deploy projects on execution platforms.

 ##########################################################################################
 ### 0.1 Release notes